WangGroupFDU/Bayes_optimization/README.md

 ## Introduction

 This project focuses on selecting optimal battery construction parameters using Bayesian optimization.
-The prior distribution is modeled as a Gaussian process regression, which is iteratively updated based on observed values. 本文中涉及的变量均为离散值。
+The prior distribution is modeled as a Gaussian process regression, which is iteratively updated based on observed values.
+The variables involved in this article are all discrete values.

 ![Bayesian Optimization Process](img/bayesian_optimization_process.drawio.svg)